MatthewForrester/TVTower/docs/manual_en.md

 Script Agency
 -------------

-Here you can buy scripts for your own productions.
+Here you can buy scripts for your in-house productions.
 They stand on and next to the little cupboard by the door.
 Hovering the mouse pointer over them lets data sheets appear, on which you can read up on the relevant information.
 Click on the desired script and place it in the suitcase through letting go of the left mouse-button.
 As soon as you leave the room, the selected script is yours.

 Studio
 ------